rpadovani/rpadovani.com/about.md

 Science with a focus on Security Engineering and Language Theory.

-I’m an open source enthusiast, and in my free time I collaborate with as many project I can.
-I think it is a very important project spreading free software in the world, both due ethical and privacy-related reasons.
+I’m an open source enthusiast, and in my free time I collaborate with as many projects as I can.
+I think it is very important spreading free software in the world, both due ethical and privacy-related reasons.

-When I’m not busy with university or free software or work, I enjoy a beer with friends.
+When I’m not busy with university or free software or work, I'm usually drinking a beer with friends or traveling around the world.

 In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.

 ### My job

-I work as developer at [fleetster][fleetster].
+I work as Solutions Architect at [nextbit][nextbit].

-Previous I worked as developer at [Archon Dronistics][archon].
-More information in this [blog post][archonpost].
+Previously I've worked as javascript developer at [fleetster][fleetster] and as fullstack developer at [Archon Dronistics][archon].

 You can find my curriculum [here][cv].